 Dining options abound throughout the Door Peninsula.
 But you really don't need to meander farther than the nearby city of Jacksonport.
 Mike's Port Pub & Grill serves breakfast, lunch and dinner, featuring items like pancakes, chorizo burritos, fresh beef burgers and pizza.
-And don't skip the deep-fried cheese curds from Renard's, a cheese shop favored by locals.
+And don't skip the deep-fried cheese curds and artisan cheeses from Renard's, a cheese shop favored by locals.

 Before heading back home, stop at Meridian Park, which sits in between Baileys Harbor and Jacksonport.
 The park is home to one of two 45th Parallel markers in Door County, which mark the spot that's exactly halfway between the Equator and the North Pole.

 The health and safety of our travelers is our top priority.
 Please approach Cave Point with the utmost of caution.
-Respecting Wisconsin’s awe-inspiring natural land formations necessitates bringing the proper safety equipment with you on your adventure!
+Respecting Wisconsin’s awe-inspiring natural land formations means bringing the proper safety equipment with you on your adventure!